Relative strength index: Calculation

 If the last close is the same as the previous, both U and D are zero.
-Note that both U and D are positive numbers.
+Note that both U and D are nonnegative numbers.

 Averages are now calculated from sequences of such U and D, using an n-period smoothed or modified moving average (SMMA or MMA), which is the exponentially smoothed moving average with α = 1 / n.
 Those are positively weighted averages of those positive terms, and behave additively with respect to the partition.

 Wilder originally formulated the calculation of the moving average as: newval = (prevval * (n - 1) + newdata) / n, which is equivalent to the aforementioned exponential smoothing.
 So new data is simply divided by n, or multiplied by α and previous average values are modified by (n - 1) / n, i.e. 1 - α.

 Some commercial packages, like AIQ, use a standard exponential moving average (EMA) as the average instead of Wilder's SMMA.

 The smoothed moving averages should be appropriately initialized with a simple moving average using the first n values in the price series.

 The ratio of these averages is the relative strength or relative strength factor:

 The relative strength factor is then converted to a relative strength index between 0 and 100:

 If the average of U values is zero, both RS and RSI are also zero.

 If the average of U values equals the average of D values, the RS is 1 and RSI is 50.

 If the average of U values is maximal, so that the average of D values is zero, then the RS value diverges to infinity, while the RSI is 100.

 Interpretation

 Basic configuration

 The RSI is presented on a graph above or below the price chart.
-The indicator has an upper line, typically at 70, a lower line at 30, and a dashed mid-line at 50.
+The indicator has an upper line and a lower line, typically at 70 and 30 respectively, and a dashed mid-line at 50.
 Wilder recommended a smoothing period of 14 (see exponential smoothing, i.e. α = 1/14 or N = 14).